vku1/sqlweb/README.md

 - The video on YouTube shows a simple report creation, where the database is an excel document.

+- All logic is written in ASP Classic, design elements are written in pure html/javascript/css.
+No additional javascrit libraries are used.

 ## Sample Page and Code

 **Page**